 The Learning Services Department supports children with diverse learning needs from Kindergarten to grade nine.
 Primary, Lower, and Upper School specialists work in collaboration with classroom teachers to ensure that each child has the specific support he or she needs to establish a strong foundation of academic and life skills.
 Directed by a Massachusetts-licensed school psychologist, the department includes learning specialists, reading and math specialists, and a speech and language pathologist, all of whom understand children’s unique learning styles.
-In-school evaluations are conducted as needed in order to assess a child’s learning style and needs.
-Information derived from these evaluations is used to create learning profiles that are shared with classroom teachers.
+In-school partial evaluations are conducted as needed in order to assess a child’s learning style and needs.
+Information derived from these evaluations, in conjunction with external neuropsychological evaluations, is used to create learning profiles that are shared with classroom teachers.
 At each grade level, specialists provide academic support individually, within a small-group setting, or integrated into the classroom based on a child’s learning profile.

 In the Primary School, students may work with a reading specialist or speech/language pathologist.
 Support is provided individually, in small groups, or in the classroom.
 Specialists closely monitor the progress of each child, providing intervention as needed.
 After formal assessment, some students participate in specialized reading programs such as Wilson, RAVE-O, or Visualizing and Verbalizing.
 Formal speech and language evaluations may be conducted in the area of articulation and/or expressive and receptive language.
 Speech and language support is available during school hours.

-In the Lower School, children requiring specialized reading support have an opportunity to work with a trained reading specialist either individually or in a small group.
+In the Lower School, students requiring specialized reading support have an opportunity to work with a trained reading specialist either individually or in a small group.
 Our reading specialist is trained in Orton-Gillingham, Wilson, RAVE-O, and Read Naturally.
-In addition, the learning specialist is available to work in the classroom and with small groups.
+In addition, a learning specialist is available to work in the classroom and with small groups.
 Some students with diagnosed learning differences qualify for additional 1:1 academic support, which can be provided by the learning specialist for an additional school fee.